PromptECO/clarity-sequence/README.md

 Returns a sequence with all but the first `n` items in `seq`.

-The canonical version drops `n` items from a list of integers, with signature:
+The canonical variation drops `n` items from a list of integers, with signature:

 ```clarity
 (drop (n int) (seq (list max-len int)))